Universal groups of cellular automata: Abstract

 \section{Abstract}

-We prove that the group of reversible cellular automata (RCA), on any alphabet $A$, contains a perfect subgroup generated by six involutions which contains an isomorphic copy of every finitely-generated group of RCA on any alphabet $B$.
-This result follows from a case study of groups of RCA generated by symbol permutations and partial shifts with respect to a fixed Cartesian product decomposition of the alphabet.
+We prove that the group of reversible cellular automata (RCA), on any alphabet $A$, contains a subgroup generated by three involutions which contains an isomorphic copy of every finitely generated group of RCA on any alphabet $B$.
+This result follows from a case study of groups of RCA generated by symbol permutations and partial shifts (equivalently, partitioned cellular automata) with respect to a fixed Cartesian product decomposition of the alphabet.
 For prime alphabets, we show that this group is virtually cyclic, and that for composite alphabets it is non-amenable.
 For alphabet size four, it is a linear group.
-For non-prime non-four alphabets, it contains copies of all finitely-generated groups of RCA.
-We also obtain that RCA of biradius one on all large enough alphabets generate copies of all finitely-generated groups of RCA.
-We ask a long list of questions.
+For non-prime non-four alphabets, it contains copies of all finitely generated groups of RCA.
+We also prove this property for the group generated by RCA of biradius one on any full shift with large enough alphabet, and also for some perfect finitely generated groups of RCA.